The Mysterious Sisters

 It seemed the two part-timers had arrived.

-"Come in," I said, and the door swung open rather vigorously.
-"Excuse me~!"
-"Excuse me," came the responses.
+"Come in," I said, and "Excuse me~!"
+"Excuse me," came the responses as the door swung open rather vigorously.
 In walked a dog… rabbit?
-I wasn't sure which, but a beast-eared adventurer with light brown ears, a big chest, and gym clothes walked in, followed by a blonde dog-eared girl with glasses wearing a white lab coat.
+I wasn't sure which, but in came a beast-eared adventurer with light brown ears, a big chest, and gym clothes, followed by a blonde dog-eared girl in glasses wearing a white lab coat.
 Both had white tips on their ears.

-They'd changed out of the cosplay maid outfit that served as the inn's uniform, but what was with those getups?
-Their characters were intense right from the start, oi.
+They'd changed out of the cosplay maid outfit that served as the inn's uniform, but what were those outfits?
+These two had intense personalities right from the start, oi.

 "… Quite the outfits you two have there."

 "Nkyu!
-These are super easy to move in!
+These are super easy to move in, great clothes!
 I found them in the dungeon!"

-"Yeah, same for me.
+"Yeah, same for mine.
 These are quite functional, I like them.
-They'd probably cost several gold coins if I bought them in the Imperial Capital."
+They'd probably cost several gold coins at a shop in the Imperial Capital."

 Ah, come to think of it, I'd prepared those as dungeon treasure.
 Gym clothes, lab coats, glasses, that sort of thing.
-I never thought anyone would actually wear them, but they do sell weird stuff like this in the Imperial Capital… Huh?
-What was that?
-I just felt a chill run down my spine.
+I never thought anyone would actually wear them, but they do sell this kind of stuff in the Imperial Capital… Huh?
+What was that just now?
+I felt a chill run down my spine.

 Well, whatever.
 It's our first meeting, so let's start with introductions.

-"I'm Kehma, this village's chief and working as a secretary to the inn's owner.
+"I'm Kehma, this village's chief and secretary to the inn's owner.
 Sorry about the other day, I couldn't participate in the interview due to some business.
-Um, sorry, but what are your names?"
+Um, sorry, but your names are?"

 What kind of demonic medicine is that?
 No thanks.
 And that's definitely the addictive kind.